CyrilleB79/outlookExtended/readme.md

 * Alt+1 to Alt+9, Alt+0, Alt+-, Alt+=: Reports the header field 1 to 12 in a message, calendar item or task window.
 If pressed twice, moves the focus to this field if possible.
 If pressed three times, copies its content to the clipboard.
 * NVDA+shift+I (desktop layout) / NVDA+control+shift+I (laptop layout): Reports the information bar in a message, calendar item or task window.
 If pressed twice, moves the focus to it.
 If pressed three times, copies its content to the clipboard.
-* NVDA+shift+A (desktop layout) / NVDA+control+shift+A (laptop layout): Reports the number and the names of attachments in a message window.
-If pressed twice, moves the focus to it.
+* NVDA+shift+A (desktop layout) / NVDA+control+shift+A (laptop layout):

+    * In a message window: reports the number and the names of attachments; if pressed twice, moves the focus to it.
+    * In a meeting window, in the all attendees tab: display in a browseable message the attendees status on the time slot of the meeting.

 * NVDA+shift+M (desktop layout) / NVDA+control+shift+M (laptop layout): Moves the focus to the message body.
 * NVDA+shift+N (desktop layout) / NVDA+control+shift+N (laptop layout): Reports the notification in a message window.
 If pressed twice, moves the focus to it.
 If pressed three times, copies its content to the clipboard.
 * Control+Q: in the message list, marks the selected message or group of messages as read.